mysql/mysql-connector-nodejs/tutorial/Connecting_to_a_Server.md

 You can establish a connection with a MySQL server by creating a `Session` through the `getSession()` method available in the main module API.
 The session will be established via the [X Plugin](https://dev.mysql.com/doc/refman/8.0/en/x-plugin.html) which, by default, listens on TCP port `33060`.
-Also, by default, X Protocol sessions are established using TLS and the `PLAIN` authentication method (more details available [here]{@tutorial Secure_Sessions.md}).
+Also, by default, X Protocol sessions are established using TLS and the `PLAIN` authentication method (more details available [here]{@tutorial Secure_Sessions}).
 You can resort to any of the following flavours to create a new session.

 Using a standard [RFC 3986](https://tools.ietf.org/html/rfc3986) URI: